tatango/slate/source/index.html.md

 }
 ```

-This endpoint gets a list of phone numbers.
+This endpoint gets a list of subscribed phone numbers for the requested list.

 ### HTTP Request